Police arrest 25 suspects, recover firearms in Kaduna

 Jalige added that the command’s operatives recovered pump actions rifles, pistols, Ak47 rifles, motor vehicles, live ammunition, among others, from the suspects.

-The spokesman said that the suspects would be charged to court after the completion of the investigation.
+The spokesman said that the suspects would be charged to court after completion of investigation.

-He solicited more cooperation from the public in the area of intelligence sharing and prompt reports of incidents or suspicious persons, noting that crime is better tackled collectively and proactively.
+He solicited for more cooperation from the public in the area of intelligence sharing and prompt report of incidents or suspicious persons, noting that crime is better tackled collectively and proactively.